PsuAstro528/PresentationsSchedule2025/README.md

 # Schedule for Class Project Presentations, Fall 2025

 - Wednesday, Dec 3:
-  - AA
+  - Diskfit
-  - BB
+  - Silksong
-  - CC
+  - SpacedOut

 - Friday, Dec 5:
-  - DD
-  - EE
-  - FF
-  - GG
+  - Data Prep Project
+  - Project (NN & NM)
-  - HH
+  - Simulation based inference
-  - II
+  - WD_NS_Interaction

 - Wednesday, Dec 10:
-  - JJ
+  - EMCCD_data_processing
-  - KK
+  - ExoMantle
-  - LL
+  - gcSED

 - Friday, Dec 12:
-  - MM
-  - NN
+  - GRB_Afterglow
-  - OO
+  - Neural Density Estimation
-  - PP
+  - ParaSpectra
-  - QQ
+  - PyXFocus
-  - RR
+  - Thin_films

 ## How to reschedule your presentation:
-- If you need to reschedule your presentation, then please find another student to swap with and then submit a pull request proposing the swap.
+- If you need to reschedule your presentation, then please find another student/group to swap with and then submit a pull request proposing the swap.